LincsLabs/docs/docs/lancaster.md

 The following information will help you assemble your v1 LincsLabs Lancaster Bomber.

-!!!
-Danger "Wear Appropriate PPE"
-    We strongly reccomend wearing safety glasses and gloves throughout assembly.
-It's likely there are some sharp edges remaining from the cutting and bending processes.

 There are two assemblies that make up the Lancaster:

 - The Plane - We'll build this first.